KAPREKAR

 Click on a piece and explore its Creations & Inscriptions here

-In May 2021, the release of the first 6 masks as tokens was done on SuperRare and fully sold out.
-The first iteration was done through restoration, colouring, and subtle animation.
+In May 2021, the release of the first 6 masks as tokens was done on SuperRare, made it to and editorial and front page feature, and fully sold out.

-To ensure a long-lasting digital object, original NFTs were burned and replaced with an artist-owned sovereign contract (ERC-7160), that allows for multiple version of the art to exist within the canvas, and add history, exhibitions, conceptual frameworks, WIPs and other musings onchain, forever.
+To ensure a long-lasting digital object that could countain this growing sum of art and self-museum ambition, original NFTs were burned and replaced with an artist-owned sovereign contract (ERC-7160 TL), that allows for multiple version of the art to exist within the canvas (the official face being selected by the collector), and add history, exhibitions, conceptual frameworks, WIPs and other musings onchain, forever, which can also be contributed to by the collectors of the pieces, now as well as centuries from now.

 Spectrograms of the soundtracks

-So far, each token includes 5 variations collectors can choose from at any time: still images, animated glitchy versions with their soundtrack, still AI hallucination of ancient masks, black & white animated GIFs of AI hallucinations of stone versions, and minimalist onchain pixel art (see below).
+So far, each token includes 6 iterations collectors can choose from at any time: still images, animated glitchy versions with their soundtrack, still AI hallucination of ancient masks, black & white animated GIFs of AI hallucinations of stone versions, minimalist fully onchain pixel art and a dynamic fully onchain conceptual piece.

 exhibiting in